Suburban Asylum Immigration Attorneys

 In the United States, there are many forms of oppression for which you can petition for asylum.
 These include:

-- Persecution based on membership in a social group
+• Persecution based on membership in a social group; and

 There are two methods available to apply for asylum.
 They differ only in when the application is made.
 If you apply for asylum prior to being placed in removal proceedings, then it is called affirmative asylum.
 With very few exceptions, affirmative asylum must be applied for within one (1) year of your last entry into the country.

 If you receive a Notice to Appear from immigration authorities and face removal/deportation, you may file for asylum as a way to avoid deportation.
 This is called defensive asylum.
 In defensive asylum cases, you must prove that deportation will result in persecution due to any of the above-recognized forms of persecution.